TaskoudisDimi/Supermarket/README.md

 * Administrators can do some operations in the database (cleaning, restoring, etc.), create sellers, and monitor products and categories.
 * Sellers manage products, product categories, and bill products.

+Also, most forms have the ability to export and import files (CSV, xlsx).
+For data entry, an [API](CallSuperMarketAPI) in order for certain products to be imported automatically.
+Finally, the API is built in a different (repository)[https://github.com/TaskoudisDimi/APIs.git], to be able to receive or send information to some third-party software.

 # Steps to run the application:
 * Restore the database on the SQL server with the backupfile.bak
 * Open the solution [file](SupermarketTuto.sln) with an editor (e.g. visual studio 2022).
 Build the project.